opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--vm-kernel-parameters**=""
   Specifies an array of parameters to pass to the kernel.

+**--vm-kernel-initrd**=""
+  Set path to an initial ramdisk to be used by the container virtual machine.

 **--windows-devices**=[]
   Specifies devices that MUST be available in the container.